 - November 1, 9:45 pm GMT

-Up first, we’ve got New Zealand’s jobs report coming up later today at 9:45 pm GMT.
+Up first, we’ve got New Zealand’s jobs to report coming up later today at 9:45 pm GMT.
 New Zealand releases its jobs data on a quarterly basis, so it tends to have some heft to it.
 And last time around, net employment in New Zealand increased by 2.4% during the Q2 period, which is significantly better than the expected 0.6% increase.
 In addition, the reading for Q1 was upgraded from 1.2% to 1.4%.
 The bigger-than-expected increase in employment was enough to cause the jobless rate to tick lower from 5.2% to 5.1%, beating expectations that it would tick higher to 5.3%.

 For the upcoming Q3 jobs report, employment in New Zealand is expected to increase by 0.6%, which is obviously slower than the previous quarter’s 2.4% increase.
 The expected weaker increase is probably one of the main reasons why the jobless rate is expected to hold steady at 5.1%.